lndgalante/events-assisted/README.md

 # Events Assisted

-👨‍🏫 A list of conferences, hackathons and meetups I assisted
+👨‍🏫 A list of conferences, webinars, hackathons and meetups I assisted each year

 ## `2 0 2 0`